“Produce fruit in keeping with repentance.”Matthew 3.8

 I accept now that I am either advancing my recovery, or I am resting on past accomplishments that stopped bearing fruit when I stopped working, and from which I ate long ago.
 In disenchantment I realized there is no sustenance in trying to live on yesteryear’s recovery.
 Oneness theology placed me in a camp with people who don’t have life-taking trauma and who don’t need to take the action steps that I do, which kept me stuck in isolation and deception.

 What a painful but liberating revelation.
 And when I think about the worldly people I know, who I believed were “cosmopolitan”, but who I now realize are just plain corrupted, I regret the time and space I gave to their causes of neutrality which are clothed in the allure of fame, but strike like a thief in the night in their empty promises that leave people disenfranchised and confused.

-The wheat and chaff must be moved from each other, it is basic reality.
+The wheat and chaff must be moved away from each other, it is basic reality that I am now mature enough to accept.
 One is life giving, the other is waste that must be discarded: there must be a separation of the two.
 In my hopes that I could will a world that required no tension, no sifting, no rejection, I sat passive while the enemy whispered lies to me that I internalized as self-hatred.
 No, there is no neutrality; there is only the decision to advance the gospel, or go back into a fallen world that wants me to conceal my trauma and painfully “make do” with the remaining time that I have left.